Physical Therapy, Doctor of

 General Information

-As space allows, students may enter the Doctor of Physical Therapy program as a post-baccalaureate student.
+Students may enter the Doctor of Physical Therapy program as a post-baccalaureate student for classes beginning in Late-May.

 Application Requirements